 - Visit the Enabled APIs page of the API library in the API Console, and select an API from the list.

 - To view and change quota-related settings, select Quotas.
 To view usage statistics, select Usage.

-Make sure to review the information and follow the instructions in the quota request form before submitting an increase request.
-For Reporting API v4 the API name in the Developers Console is Analytics Reporting API v4.
-All other V3 APIs (E.g. Management API V3, Core Reporting API V3, Real Time Reporting API V3) are in the Developers Console under the single API name Analytics API.
+To request an increase of the maximum quota amount, please use the Analytics API quota request form.
+Make sure to review the information and follow the instructions in the quota request form before submitting the request.
+For Reporting API v4, the API name in Google API Console is Google Analytics Reporting API.
+All other v3 APIs (e.g., Management API v3, Core Reporting API v3, Real Time Reporting API v3) are listed under Analytics API in Google API Console.

-For more details on quota management and how to fine-tune your application for quota usage, see Monitoring APIs and capping usage.
+For more information on quota management and how to fine-tune your application for quota usage, see Monitoring APIs and capping usage.